Welcome to the Ginger Lab!

 We study the physical chemistry of materials such as this conjugated polymer/fullerene blend, colloidal quantum dots which can be used to print solar cells like newspaper.
 Photo credit: Dr. Yeechi Chen

-We have a large focus on energy applications such as photovoltaics (solar cells) using organic semiconductors, hybrid organic-inorganic perovskites, and colloidal quantum dots.
+We have a large focus on energy applications such as photovoltaics (solar cells) using hybrid organic-inorganic perovskites, colloidal quantum dots for optoelectronics as part of the NSF Science and Technology Center on the Integration of Modern Optoelectronic Materials on Demand, and organic semiconductors for applications from bioelectronics to neuromorphic computing.

 We actively develop new microscopy methods, particularly scanning probe microscopy techniques, to study the interplay between nanoscale behavior and device-level performance.